 The squat.
 The favorite, time-tested, booty approved, best quad and glute workout there is.
 We love it.
 If your goals are to slim down your legs, build your booty, gain some lower body leg strength and see results fast, then this quick and easy 30 day squat challenge is perfect for you.

-But before you get started, it is important to understand what you’re going to get out of this challenge.
-And if you are new to the fitness world, keep reading and you will find instructions on how to do a squat with proper form, as well as a “chair” trick you will find extremely beneficial.
+But before you get started, it’s important to understand what you’re going to get out of the squat challenge.
+And if you’re new to the fitness world, keep reading and you will find instructions on how to do a squat with proper form, as well as a “chair” trick you will find extremely beneficial.
 You’ve got to be able to do it right if you want to experience the optimum squat challenge results.
 Some encouragement and quick tips will propel you straight into the challenge and success.

 Get ready fit girls: it’s squatting time!

 Our favorite benefit of the squat is obviously how it tones, sculpts, and shapes the booty.
 Thank goodness for that.
 But while it’s doing that, it does even more throughout the entire body.
 Squats build the muscles in your legs, including your quadriceps, hamstrings, and calf muscles.
 But one of the best things about squats is that they are also one of the strength training exercises that burns fat as well.

 Because squats work multiple large muscle groups at once, they have a very high metabolic cost (especially when weights are added into the equation).
 In order to complete and recover from big exercises like the squat, our body requires a significant amount of energy (calories).
 We love that fat burning, muscle building combo — a combo that will result in an increased metabolic rate even when you’re not dropping ass to grass.

 Along with your lower body, squats also work your core, including your lower back.
 (So if you feel some soreness in your lower back, that is normal.
 It means those muscles are working.
 Just make sure you use proper form, so there is not too much pressure back there).

 Introducing a 30 Day Squat Challenge that Works